Well, not everything. A girl’s got to have her secrets, am I right?

 I’d like to tell you a little about me though.
 As I’m sure you have figured out, my name is Liz.
 Well, Elizabeth, but everyone I know calls me Liz.
 Since this is my little corner of the web, you can call me Liz too.
 Pull up a chair, grab a cup of coffee or glass of wine, and settle in for the ride.
 If nothing else, I promise it will be interesting.

 In January 2015, I found out I was pregnant.
 A few short weeks later, I found out I’d miscarried.
-We brushed ourselves off and started trying again, only to lose another baby in May, shortly after Mother’s Day.
+We brushed ourselves off and started trying again, only to lose another baby in May 2015, shortly after Mother’s Day.
 Gut-wrenching pain doesn’t come close to describing how that felt.
-We’ve yet to figure out why I keep miscarrying, and the blood tests my doctor ran didn’t produce any concrete results, so we started trying again.
-So far, no dice.
+We’ve yet to figure out why I kept miscarrying, and the blood tests my doctor ran didn’t produce any concrete results, so after a break and two moves we started trying again, and on August 30th, 2017 we welcomed Joseph Miles Baylus into the world:

 I’d also like to include a disclaimer.
 I use sarcasm.
 A lot.
 I know that doesn’t always come across well in writing, so please be mindful of my proclivities when commenting.
 If you’re not sure, ask.
 I’ll do my best to make sure it’s obvious, but sometimes I slip up.
 And I’ll never make fun of you for asking, so please don’t be afraid to ask.